FabioVianna10/FabioVianna10/README.md

 - 🌱   Hello guys

-I'm 30 years old and I'm studying of 5 semmester of systems  analysis and development.
+"I am 31 years old and have a degree in Systems Analysis and Development."
 Below are my skills.

 Skills: